solana-developers/professional-education/README.md

 - Paid ads possibly, but we didn't last time.
   - A good strategy with paid engagement is to try a few organic posts and use paid engagement as a force multiplier for the posts that organically get popular.
 Eg, try five pieces of content, pick the one that performs the best after 24 hours, and put a budget behind it for paid engagement.
-  - Target the geographic are for the class
+  - Target the geographic area for the class
   - Target accounts that follow general JS/TS developers, rather than accounts that follow blockchain accounts.

 #### Equipment